 Sometime in 2022 – Ground-level Trail Completion!

-Sometime Later – Completion of the Clark Road and Bee Ridge Road overpasses.
+Shortly Thereafter – Completion of the Clark Road and Bee Ridge Road overpasses.
 With the recent realignment of responsibilities, FDOT will be responsible for building the overpasses.
-They are now engaged in the very preliminary budgeting and design work and there is no estimate for a completion date at this time.
+They are now engaged in preliminary budgeting and design work and there is no estimate for a completion date at this time.
 The overpass at Clark and McIntosh roads will be particularly complex because the overpass will now be part of the project to straighten McIntosh Road at this intersection.

 Connector to North Port

 No timeline information is available at this time.
-The next step will be for county and North Port officials to discuss and agree upon a course of action to determine the best route to North Port.
-Currently two (or possibly three) routes are under consideration:
+The next step will be for county and North Port officials to agree upon the best route to North Port.
+Currently three routes are under consideration:

-- A southern route through Deer Prairie Creek Preserve, and
+- Two routes through Deer Prairie Creek Preserve and/or Schewe Ranch, and

 - A northern route under a power line in the Carlton Reserve.